jgosmann/dotvim/README.markdown

 still have to use the original `t` command instead of the redefined `l` command.
 I think, this comes from the implementation of the YankRing plugin.

-You can deactivate these special remappings by TODO.
+You can deactivate these special remappings by commenting the following line in ~/.vim/vimrc:

+`source ~/.vim/keys-neo2.vim`

 Included Plugins
 ================